money-on-chain/main-RBTC-contract/docs/abis/Stoppable.md

 ### setStopper

-Changes the address which is enable to stop this contractShould be called through governance
+Changes the address which is enable to stop this contract

 ```js
 function setStopper(address newStopper) public nonpayable onlyAuthorizedChanger